MMolBus/photomoss/vignette/Vignette_Photomoss.md

-Now we use the *roi2polygon.2* function to create a readable polygon files (*polys* object) from the ImageJ .roi files.
-Then we crop the pixels that fell inside the polygons and obtain a list og ploygon data.frame (*obs.areas* object)
+Now we use the *roi2polygon.2* function to create a readable polygon files from the ImageJ .roi files.
+Then we crop the pixels that fell inside the polygons and obtain a list ploygon data.frame (*obs.areas* object)

     roi.paths<- list.files(path = "./rois",pattern=".roi$",full.names = T, recursive = T)

-    polys <- lapply(roi.paths, roi2polygon.2, tif.path)
+    obs.areas <- lapply(roi.paths, roi2polygon.2, tif.path)

 ## *ccspectral.df*

 This is the core function of photomoss.